sweetparadize/sweetparadize/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTXAzxpl1M_as8F51iRbK8xaoAyleWN4ZhcuA&amp;s" alt="Angelic Banner Discord"/>

-Absolutely horrible at talking to people i dont know and mostly will be dry .
+Absolutely horrible at talking to people i dont know but i will try! .
 Do not flirt with me if you dont know me even if its a joke, im firm about my boundaries and my friends and breaking them will result in you getting blocked or hidden lol

 °⑅

-BYI (╥_╥) : I tell kms/kys jokes however i will never mean it literally, swear ( sometimes ) , have massive mood swings that make me sad , mad or even make me anxious to the point i start getting aggressive , Mentally ill/srs , Minor . under 18 in HIGH SCHOOL , will be taking a MASSIVE break from pony town soon due to really personal reasons i cannot share unless with a close friend.
+BYI (╥_╥) : I tell kms/kys jokes however i will never mean it literally, swear ( sometimes ) , have massive mood swings that make me sad , mad or even make me anxious to the point i start getting aggressive , Mentally ill/srs , Minor . under 18 in HIGH SCHOOL , will be taking a MASSIVE break from pony town soon due to really personal reasons i cannot share unless with a close friend. please note that i have mental disorders that make me like this

 °⑅